-The rumor of Borobudur's existence resurfaced during the British occupation, and the governor at that time appointed people to search for the precious temple.
-The entire complex of the temple, however, was only excavated in 1835 when Indonesia falls back to Dutch East Indies' palm.
+The rumor of Borobudur's existence resurfaced during the British occupation, and the governor appointed people to search for the precious temple at that time.
+The entire complex of the temple, however, was only excavated in 1835 when Indonesia fell back to Dutch East Indies' palm.

 Dutch East Indies attempted to restore the temple.
 Still, it was unable to maximize the restoration due to budgets and war issues, and the temple was on the verge of collapsing due to World War II.
 Finally, now-independent Indonesia sought aid for UNESCO in 1968, starting the massive restoration of the temple.
 The repair was only completed in 1991, costing almost seven million dollars for the effort.